mhdkerol/Youtube-Data-API-Scraping-Project/README.md

 ### 1. Install and Import Necessary Libraries & Define Variables

+This code sets up a YouTube Data API client using Python for a personal project.
+It imports essential libraries for API interaction and data handling.
+With an API key for authentication and a list of YouTube channel IDs, it initializes the API client to extract data for analysis and visualization.

 ```python

 !pip install google-api-python-client  # Install the YouTube API client